BrightMindedLtd/dictionary-tools-for-fastly/README.md

 ## Usage

-There is currently one command:
+There are currently two commands; one for importing from CSV and one for exporting to CSV.

 ```
 dictionary:import [-s|--service_id SERVICE_ID] [-d|--dictionary_id DICTIONARY_ID] [--skip-header-row] [--] <file>